-a.
+- a.
 No exception to the requirement of a writing exists for realty.
 Where one person holds title to real estate as "trustee," and no written trust agreement exists, the relationship is not an express trust.
-It may, however, be a resulting trust, not because of the title document but because of the consideration paid.
+It may, however, be a resulting trust, if the consideration was provided by someone other than the holder of title. - b.

-b.
 Personalty Transferred to Another With Intent Expressed.
 Where the trust includes only personalty, the trust is enforceable if the personalty is transferred to a trustee who is not a beneficiary or settlor, and the settlor expresses the intention to create a trust, either before or at the time of the transfer.
-TEX.
-PROP.
-CODE § 112.004.
-In such a situation, written evidence of the trust is not required.

-Personalty Retained by Settlor With c.
-Writing Reflecting Trust.
+Tex.
+Prop.
+Code § 112.004.
+In such a situation, written evidence of the trust is not required. - Personalty Retained by Settlor With Writing Reflecting Trust.
 A trust of personalty is also enforceable where an owner of personalty states in writing that certain personalty is held by that person as trustee for another, as beneficiary, or for himself and another, as beneficiaries.
 Tex.
 Prop.
 Code § 112.004.
 Under the case law, this exception would apply to funds which the party has deposited in a financial institution, where the account reflects the party as "trustee" for another.
 See Jameson v.
 Bain, 693 S.W.2d 676 (Tex.
 App.--San Antonio 1985, no writ).
-But under the statutory framework in the Estates Code, the recital of "in trust" or "trustee" on a financial account creates a revocable trust.
-Under the case law, the exception would apply to stocks and bonds, carried in the name of the party "as trustee" for another, since they are not covered by Chapter 113 of the Estates Code.
+But under the current statutory framework in the Estates Code, the recital of "in trust" or "trustee" on a financial account presumptively creates a revocable trust.
+Under the old case law, the exception would apply to stocks and bonds, carried in the name of the party "as trustee" for another.
 See Citizens Nat.
 Bank of Breckenridge v.
 Allen, 575 S.W.2d 654, 658 (Tex.
 Civ.
 App.--Eastland 1979, writ ref'd n.r.e.).

-d.
-Resulting and Constructive Trusts Are Outside of Rule.
+Whether non-cash assets in a brokerage account are covered by Tex.
+Estates Code 113.004(5) is not clear.
+See Section VI.A.3 above. - d.
+Resulting and Constructive Trusts Are Outside of the Rule.
 The Texas Trust Code, by its very terms, does not apply to resulting or constructive trusts.
 Tex.
-Prop.Code § 111.003.
-Cases also hold that the requirement of a writing, contained in the old Trust Act, and in the statute of frauds provisions of the Trust Code, do not apply to resulting and constructive trusts.
+Prop.
+Code § 111.003.
+Also, cases hold that the requirement of a writing, contained in the old Trust Act, and in the statute of frauds provisions of the Trust Code, do not apply to resulting and constructive trusts.
 Rankin v.
 Naftalis, 557 S.W.2d 940, 944 (Tex.
 1977); Rowe v.
 Palmer, 277 S.W.2d 781, 783 (Tex.
 Civ.
-App.--Texarkana 1955, no writ).
+App..-Texarkana 1955, no writ).